container-storage-interface/spec/spec.md

   // REQUIRED.
   bool readonly = 5;

-  // Credentials used by Controller plugin to authenticate/authorize
+  // Secrets required by plugin to access the specified volume.
-  // controller publish request.
-  // This field contains credential data, for example username and
+  // This maybe, for example, a volume decryption key.
+  // A secret is a string to string map where the key identifies the
+  // name of the secret (e.g. "encryptionKey" or "volumePassword"), and
+  // the value contains the secret data (e.g. "bob232" or "abc123").
-  // password.
-Each key must consist of alphanumeric characters, '-',
+  // Each key must consist of alphanumeric characters, '-', '_' or '.'.
-  // '_' or '.'.
-Each value MUST contain a valid string.
-An SP MAY
+  // Each value MUST contain a valid string.
+An SP MAY choose to accept
-  // choose to accept binary (non-string) data by using a binary-to-text
+  // binary (non-string) data by using a binary-to-text encoding scheme,
+  // like base64.
-  // encoding scheme, like base64.
-An SP SHALL advertise the
+  // An SP SHALL advertise the requirements for required secret keys and
-  // requirements for credentials in documentation.
-COs SHALL permit
+  // values in documentation.
-  // passing through the required credentials.
-This information is
+  // COs SHALL permit passing through the required secrets.
-  // sensitive and MUST be treated as such (not logged, etc.) by the CO.
+  // This information is sensitive and MUST be treated as such (not
+  // logged, etc.) by the CO.
   // This field is OPTIONAL.
-  map<string, string> controller_publish_credentials = 6;
+  map<string, string> volume_secrets = 6;

   // Attributes of the volume to be used on a node.
 This field is
   // OPTIONAL and MUST match the attributes of the Volume identified